IvanMarie1/python/monty_hall/README.md

 # Other parameters

-Then I asked myself how the game would work if we change the rules.
+Then I asked myself how the game would work if we change the rules like the number of doors, etc.

 ## Variation 1